jjyr/jjyr.github.com/_posts/2020-03-03-Introduce-Godwoken.markdown

 }
 ```

-From the pseudo code, we can see the verifying model is similar to the layer-1.
+From the pseudo code, we can see the verification model is similar to the layer-1.

 The main contract uses a [sparse merkle tree] root to store the accounts and state of accounts.